-Dr. Galjour and his partners also take care of student-athletes at East Mississippi Community College, Mississippi University for Women, local junior high and high schools.
+Dr. Galjour and his partners also take care of student-athletes at Mississippi University for Women and local junior high and high schools.
 He works with each athlete to balance their desire to play sports with the need to heal their orthopedic injury for long term success.
 Dr. Galjour applies this same approach with all of his patients whether they are an athlete or not.

 He enjoys treating a wide range of orthopaedic injuries and conditions including those related to hand, elbow, shoulder, knee, hip and ankle.
 Infact, Dr. Galjour not only completed an orthopaedic residency at Campbell Clinic, but also spend an extra year completing fellowship-training in hand and upper extremity (elbow and shoulder) injuries and conditions.
 He has the expertise to determine if broken bones or torn ligaments just need a splint or a cast; and other times these fractured bones or ligament tears require minimally-invasive surgery.

 Throughout a patient’s recovery, Dr. Galjour will often utilize our hand therapists and physical therapists to help patients regain their maximum motion and dexterity so they can return to their normal activities as soon as possible.

 Dr. Galjour was born and raised in Columbus, Mississippi, and graduated Summa Cum Laude from Mississippi State University with a degree in Biological Sciences.
 He completed medical school at the University of Mississippi School of Medicine.
 Dr. Galjour served as Chief Resident during his final year of orthopaedic residency at the University of Tennessee – Campbell Clinic Department of Orthopaedic Surgery.
 He then spent extra time for fellowship-training with the Campbell Clinic hand and upper extremity team in Memphis, Tennessee.
 Dr. Galjour is Board Certified by the American Board of Orthopaedic Surgery.

 After taking care of patients all day, Dr. Galjour makes it a priority to be home to share dinner with his wife and two sons.
 He also enjoys raising vegetables, hunting and fishing.